hearsay316/citeproc-js-docs/csl-m/index.rst

 =======================================

 The ``track-container-items`` attribute can be set on ``cs:style``, and takes a list of item types as argument.
-For the designated item types, the ``subsequent`` condition will behave as described under the ``strict-subseqent`` condition, and a count of items within containers of the designated item type will be available for use by the ``container-item-count`` condition.
+A count of items within containers of the designated item type will be available for use by the ``container-item-count`` condition.
 The ``consolidate-containers`` attribute on ``cs:bibliography`` implicitly sets tracking as well, and the tracking list set by the two is cumulative.